0xAX/linux-insides/Booting/linux-bootstrap-1.md

 nasm -f bin boot.nasm && qemu-system-x86_64 boot
 ```

-This will instruct [QEMU](http://qemu.org) to use the `boot` binary that we just built as a disk image.
+This will instruct [QEMU](https://www.qemu.org/) to use the `boot` binary that we just built as a disk image.
 Since the binary generated by the assembly code above fulfills the requirements of the boot sector (the origin is set to `0x7c00` and we end it with the magic sequence), QEMU will treat the binary as the master boot record (MBR) of a disk image.

 You will see:

 ![Simple bootloader which prints only `!`](http://oi60.tinypic.com/2qbwup0.jpg)

 In this example, we can see that the code will be executed in `16-bit` real mode and will start at `0x7c00` in memory.
-After starting, it calls the [0x10](http://www.ctyme.com/intr/rb-0106.htm) interrupt, which just prints the `!` symbol; it fills the remaining `510` bytes with zeros and finishes with the two magic bytes `0xaa` and `0x55`.
+After starting, it calls the [0x10](http://www.ctyme.com/intr/rb-0106.htm) interrupt, which just prints the `!` symbol.
+It fills the remaining `510` bytes with zeros and finishes with the two magic bytes `0xaa` and `0x55`.

 You can see a binary dump of this using the `objdump` utility: